One Flew Over The Cuckoo’s Nest Part I, Chapter Nine Summary

 - Everybody remembers what happened to Taber a few years back when he tried to organize a carnival.
 But finally Cheswick gets up and says he thinks that a carnival is a great idea.

 - Finally the doctor asks Nurse Ratched what she thinks.
-She agrees that it might have some therapeutic benefits…but it should be discussed in a staff meeting first.
-(This woman is like a Dementor from Harry Potter, she’s sucks the happiness out of everything.)
+She agrees that it might have some therapeutic benefits… but it should be discussed in a staff meeting first. ( This woman is like a Dementor from the Harry Potter books: she’s sucks the happiness out of everything.

 - Everybody knows at this point that there will never be a carnival.